MikaelTornwall/timetracker/documentation/documentation.md

 - Log in to the tool

 _/courses/_
-- View all courses teacher is responsible for
+- View all the courses the teacher is responsible for

 _/courses/new/_
-- Create new course
+- Create a new course

 _/courses/:courseId/_
-- Overview of a specific course, such as number of participants
+- View an overview of a specific course, such as number of participants
-- Delete course
+- Delete the course

 _/courses/:courseId/participants/_
-- List of students who participate to this course and the total hours out of the maximum they have logged
+- View a list of students who participate to this course
+- View the total hours out of the maximum each student has logged
 - Remove students from the course and add students for the course (?)

 _/courses/:courseId/:studentId/_
-- Course specific logs of a student
+- View course specific logs of a student

 <a name="database"></a>
 ## 4. Database